 The Rehabilitation Medicine provides rehabilitation therapy to help patients improve or recover abilities when they are having trouble with motor functions, performing daily tasks, or communicating.
 In rehabilitation therapy, the periods after the onset of symptoms or injury are classified by the Ministry of Health, Labour and Welfare as: the acute phase, recovery phase, and maintenance phase (living stage).
 Osaka University Hospital primarily provides rehabilitation for hospitalized patients in the acute phase.

-Three attending physicians and medical specialists certified by the Japanese Association of Rehabilitation Medicine provide medical examinations to patients with motor function or communication impediments caused by various disorders and prescribe rehabilitation after determining that physical therapy, occupational therapy, or speech-language-hearing therapy would be effective.
-Among the physical therapists three are expert physical therapists, two are certified physical therapists, three are cardiac rehabilitation instructors, and five are certified respiratory therapists.
+Rehabilitation physicians provide medical examinations to patients with motor function or communication impediments caused by various disorders and prescribe rehabilitation after determining that physical therapy, occupational therapy, or speech-language-hearing therapy would be effective.
+Among the physical therapists three are expert physical therapists, six are certified physical therapists, four are cardiac rehabilitation instructors, and six are certified respiratory therapists.

 And among the occupational therapists two are certified respiratory therapists.

 The hospital also accepts the following qualifications recognized by the Ministry of Health, Labour and Welfare.

 5.Respiratory organ rehabilitation (I)

 Information for Outpatients

 |Revisit||8:30 am to 11:30 am|

 |Revisit with appointment||8:30 am to 3:00 pm|

 ※First-time visitors to Osaka University Hospital must have a referral from a physician.